wmww/Python-plus-plus/guide.md

 # Python++ guide

-This is a guide to writing in Python++.
+This is a guide to writing code in Python++.
 For general info about Python++ see the [readme](readme.md).

 ## Boilerplate

 There is a significant amount of boilerplate code, some of which must go above and some below your code.
 Just copy this from [boilerplate.ppp](boilerplate.ppp).

 ## Errors
 Depending on what you fuck up, you might get errors in C++, Python or both.
 Make sure you test with both languages.
+The provided test script is useful for this.

 ## Comments
 ```